OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - String resources and strings in binaries are encrypted;
 - Code and data related to the protected functionality is encrypted, packed, or otherwise concealed.

-For a more detailed assessment, refer to the "Assessing Obfuscation" section of the  "Assessing Software Protection Schemes" chapter.
+For a more detailed assessment, you need to have a detailed understanding of the threats defended against and the obfuscation methods used.
+Refer to the "Assessing Obfuscation" section of the  "Assessing Software Protection Schemes" chapter for more information.

 #### References